ozor/prooph/README.md

 I learn by this tutorial:
 * http://docs.getprooph.org/tutorial/

-To see the result of example:
+To see the result of "Hello World" example:
 ```bash
 php hello_world.php
 ```